gourlaysama/dcamctl/README.md

 **dcamctl** is a command line tool to use an android device connected over USB as a webcam.

 It uses adb to talk to the device, gstreamer and pulseaudio to handle the audio and video streams, and v4l2loopback to expose the video to applications as a virtual webcam.
+On the device side, it is compatible with [IP Webcam].

 ## Usage